ClanCats/Hydrahon/README.md

 Currently, you might think: "Well isn't it much simpler to just write the SQL query?
 I mean the PHP code is even longer...".

 You have to understand that these are some very very basic examples the Hydrahon query builder starts to shine when things get more complex.
-But a "Quick Start" is in my view is just the wrong place for complex stuff, so throw an eye on the [full documentation](http://clancats.io/hydrahon/master/introduction/getting-started).
+However, a "Quick Start" is just the wrong place for complicated stuff, so throw an eye on the [full documentation](http://clancats.io/hydrahon/master/introduction/getting-started).

 ### Deleting